 If you are experiencing an unplanned or unexpected pregnancy, you may be considering abortion as an option.
 Before making a decision, it’s important to gather information about the different types of procedures as well as the associated risks.

-At Your Options Medical, our nurses will provide you with the important medical pretesting you need to make an informed decision regarding your pregnancy.
+At Your Options Medical, our nurses will provide you with the important pretesting you need to make an informed decision regarding your pregnancy.
 You should be aware that most abortion clinics encourage you to have all your testing and counseling done on the same day as your procedure.
 While this may sound like a good idea, it denies you the right to know the status of your pregnancy as well as the time to process the information and discuss it with your support team.

-Our medical clinic does not provide abortion or prenatal services nor are we an adoption agency.
+Your Options Medical does not provide abortion or prenatal services nor are we an adoption agency.

 Ultrasound determines whether you have a viable pregnancy (approximately 20% of early pregnancies end in miscarriage), a single or multiple pregnancies and that the pregnancy is located in the uterus.